elliotherriman/vscode-ink/README.md

 ## Configuration settings

-The server supports four configuration settings.
+The server supports these configuration settings.

 - `ink.useLanguageServer`: use the experimental language server.
-- `ink.languageServer.mainFilePath`: the path to the main ink file, used by inklecate to build the story.
-   If it's not provided, the extension will treat the current file in isolation.
 - `ink.languageServer.inklecatePath`: the path to the inklecate.
 If inklecate is accessible in `$PATH`, you can set it to `inklecate`.
 If unset, it will choose a bundled version of inklecate, specific to your platform.
 - `ink.languageServer.useSpecificRuntime`: whether to use a .NET runtime to execute `inklecate`; possible values are:
     - `none`: use no specific runtime (only available on Windows);